cbrun/cbrun.github.io/_posts/2020-10-02-obeo-chronicles.md

 ###  World Clean Up Day and The SeaCleaners

 In a nutshell: an excellent dynamic on many fronts and exciting challenges ahead!
 This is all made possible thanks to the energy and cohesion of the Obeo team in this weird, complex and unusual time.
-We are committed to the environment and to reduce plastic waste, as such we took part in the [World Clean Up Day](https://www.worldcleanupday.fr/) in partnership with [The Sea Cleaners](https://www.theseacleaners.org/).
+We are committed to the environment and to reduce plastic waste, as such we took part in the [World Clean Up Day](https://www.worldcleanupday.fr/){:target="_blank"}  in partnership with [The Sea Cleaners](https://www.theseacleaners.org/){:target="_blank"} .
 Beyond the impact of this action which has so much sense to us, it was also a sharing and fun moment!

 <figure>
     <a href="{{ site.url }}/images/blog/chronicles/wcd.png"><img src="{{ site.url }}/images/blog/chronicles/wcd.png"></a>
-    <figcaption>We Are Obeo at the World Cleanup Day</figcaption>
+    <figcaption>#WeAreObeo at the World Cleanup Day</figcaption>
 </figure>